paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 The Internal Revenue Code of 1939, referred to in subsec. (b)(9), is act Feb.
 10, 1939, ch.
 2, 53 Stat.
 1. Prior to the enactment of the Internal Revenue Code of 1986 [formerly I.R.C.
 1954], the 1939 Code was classified to former Title 26, Internal Revenue Code.
 For table of comparisons of the 1939 Code to the 1986 Code, see Table I preceding [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### Amendments
 2014—Subsec. (a)(2).
 Pub.
 L. 113–295, § 221(a)(74)(A), amended par.
 (2) generally.
-Prior to amendment, text read as follows: “in the case of an election under either section 2032 or section 811(j) of the Internal Revenue Code of 1939 where the decedent died after October 21, 1942, its value at the applicable valuation date prescribed by those sections,”.
+Prior to amendment, par.
+(2) read as follows: “in the case of an election under either section 2032 or section 811(j) of the Internal Revenue Code of 1939 where the decedent died after October 21, 1942, its value at the applicable valuation date prescribed by those sections,”.

 Subsec. (b)(7), (8).
 Pub.
 L. 113–295, § 221(a)(74)(B), struck out pars.
 (7) and (8).
 Prior to repeal, par.
 (7) related to property representing a surviving spouse’s one-half share of community property held by the surviving spouse and a decedent dying after Oct.
 21, 1942, and on or before Dec.
 31, 1947, and par.
 (8) related to property representing certain interests of the survivor in a joint and survivor’s annuity in the case of a decedent dying after Dec.
 31, 1950, and before Jan.
 1, 1954.